cass-kul/cass-kul.github.io/_exercises/c-asm-basics.md

 want to print out or read in.
 We can include *format specifiers* in this string, these are placeholders for the variables we want to include in the string.

-If for example we want to print out the value of an `int age;` variable as part of our string, we would include the `%d` (decimal) format specifier in the format string as a placeholder for the value of the variable: `"I am %d years old."`.
+If for example we want to print out the value of an `int age` variable as part of our string, we would include the `%d` (decimal) format specifier in the format string as a placeholder for the value of the variable: `"I am %d years old."`.

 For different types of variables, we need to use different format specifiers; `%c` for characters, `%u` for unsigned integers, etc. After the format string, we include the variables as arguments to the `printf` functions in the order of